 Nights in Rodanthe, Nicholas Sparks

 We have to start here because it’s probably the best-known book about the Outer Banks.
-And the movie, starring Richard Gere and Diane Lane was shot in Rodanthe giving it an air of authenticity in spite of its fictional roots.
+And the movie, starring Richard Gere and Diane Lane, was shot in Rodanthe, giving it an air of authenticity in spite of its fictional roots.

-It’s pure romantic fiction, but Sparks gets high marks for providing a compelling back story.
+It’s pure romantic fiction, but Sparks gets high marks for providing a compelling backstory.
 Dr. Paul Flanner—for movie buffs, that was Richard Gere—is a surgeon trying to come to terms with his humanity, and Adrienne Willis (Diane Lane) is sorting through the ashes of a failed marriage and changes in her life.

 They meet at a beautiful seaside inn and nature takes its course, although not without some personal angst thrown in.